 No matter how good you think your memory is, you’re not going to remember the exact layout of each place you see.
 Or whether the living room can fit your current couch and coffee table.

-When you arrive at a new place, take a picture outside the building, maybe of the exact street number so it’s easier to remember.
-Then snap photos of each room in the apartment and the insides of the closets.
+When you arrive at a new place, take a picture outside the building, maybe of the exact street number, so it’s easier to remember.
+Then, snap photos of each room in the apartment and the insides of the closets.

 After that, it’s time to pull out your tape measure.
-Bring it to every appointment along with all those documents we discussed earlier.
+Bring it to every appointment along with all the documents we discussed earlier.
 Take some quick measurements of the doorway and rooms so you know if you can push your headboard through the door and into your bedroom.

 14. Find out the fees.